MatthewBlow/ecommerce-app/README.md

 type `npm start` to run the React frontend

 ## Project Status
-Project is: _currently not being worked on but could be fully completed in the future
+Project is: Completed but addtional optimisations will be made for browsers in the future.

 ## Room for Improvement

 Room for improvement:
 - The design could be more responsive and work better with different resolutions
 - Could be optomised for mobile, as it currently has no proper mobile optimisation
-- Registering a new user currently doesn't have any Regex validation
-- Search bar has partial functionality but none of it visual (search suggestions are created but not shown to client)
 - Can't increase or decrease amount of items in cart

 To do: